Double chin Coolsculpting

-Cryolipolysis (coolshaping and coolsculpting) uses controlled cooling to damage adipocytes noninvasively for fat reduction, fat removal and body shaping.
-The selective fat damage results from the greater susceptibility of lipid-rich adipocytes to cold injury compared with surrounding water-rich cells.
-Coolsculpting and cool shaping have been shown to safely and effectively reduce subcutaneous fat and currently has US Food and Drug Administration clearance for treatment of the flanks, abdomen, thighs, submental area, back, bra area, underneath the buttocks, and arms.
+Cryolipolysis (a.k.a. coolshaping and coolsculpting) is a non-invasive treatment that employs controlled chilling to cause apoptosis in adipocytes for fat reduction, fat removal, and body shaping.
+The selective damage to fat occurs because lipid-rich adipocytes are more vulnerable to cold harm than water-rich adjacent cells.
+Coolsculpting and cool shaping are safe and effective methods of removing subcutaneous fat and are now authorized by the US Food and Drug Administration to treat the flanks, tummy, thighs, submental region, back, bra area, buttocks area, and arms.

-Clinical studies have investigated the safety and efficacy of cryolipolysis (coolshaping and coolsculpting) and treatments for a subcutaneous fat reduction in numerous areas of the body, including the abdomen, flanks, inner thighs, outer thighs, arms, and chest.
-Noninvasive reduction of submental fat has currently been an area of interest in aesthetic medicine owing to recent advances in technologies, increased public awareness, and a strong record of safety and efficacy for fat reduction.
-A previous study of coolshaping and coolsculpting of the submental area (double chin) demonstrated that the procedure was safe and well tolerated, produced a visible improvement to the neck contour, and generated high patient satisfaction.
-This post is to discuss a study performed by Bloom et al. “Safety and Efficacy of Bilateral Submental Cryolipolysis With Quantified 3-Dimensional Imaging of Fat Reduction and Skin Tightening” JAMA Facial Plast Surg.
-2017;19(5):350-357.
+Clinical trials have been done to assess the safety and efficacy of cryolipolysis (coolshaping and coolsculpting) and other subcutaneous fat removal techniques in various body areas, including the abdomen, flanks, and inner thighs, outer thighs, arms, and chest.
+Noninvasive submental fat removal has lately acquired popularity in cosmetic medicine due to technical developments, increasing public awareness, and a long track record of safety and efficacy for fat reduction.
+Recent research on coolshaping and coolsculpting of the submental region (double chin) found that the procedure was safe and well-tolerated, significantly improved neck form, and resulted in high patient satisfaction.
+This post will discuss Bloom et al.’s research titled “Safety and Effectiveness of Bilateral Submental Cryolipolysis With Quantified 3-Dimensional Imaging of Fat Reduction and Skin Tightening.”

-Conclusions and Relevance Although safe and efficacious central submental cryolipolysis (coolshaping/coolsculpting) have been reported; this is the first clinical study of cryolipolysis (coolshaping/coolsculpting for treatment of the entire submental area using overlapping bilateral treatments and shorter treatment duration.
-The study demonstrates that bilateral submental cryolipolysis is well tolerated and produces visible and significant fat layer reduction and effective permanent solution to the double chin problem and body shaping in general
+While safe and effective central submental cryolipolysis (coolshaping/coolsculpting) has been described previously, this is the first clinical trial to treat cryolipolysis (coolshaping/coolsculpting) the entire submental area with overlapping bilateral sessions and shorter treatment duration.
+The study demonstrates that bilateral submental cryolipolysis is well tolerated and results in significant fat layer reduction, permanently resolving the double chin issue and improving overall body form.